Did you have unemployment income? Here’s what you need to know to file your taxes.

 What do I do if I received a 1099-G but never filed for unemployment?

-If you received a 1099-G and never filed for unemployment, first double check the amount on the 1099-G wasn’t your state tax refund.
+If you received a 1099-G and never filed for unemployment, first double-check that the amount on the 1099-G wasn’t your state tax refund.
 State tax refunds also go on 1099-G.

 If the 1099-G is for unemployment benefits, this may be a case of identity theft.
 Immediately contact the unemployment office so they don’t hold you responsible for the fraud.
 You may want to take other steps to protect your identity like checking your credit report.